“People meet each other without prior knowledge. It is a person’s character which displays their true attributes to the eyes.”

 Our next priority was to “train the trainers” and to develop Open Educational Resources for novice nurse educators in partnership with Nurses International.
 Now we are creating career pathways by supporting nurses and others studying at the Masters level in Public Health.

 More recently, BHP volunteers have assisted development of nursing care in hospitals through infection control and quality improvement.
-As well, BHP volunteers are helping to improve home care for elderly and disabled people.
+As well, BHP volunteers have supported programs to improve home care for elderly and disabled people.
 Currently we are partnering with a rural development NGO that runs a primary school and a vocational college that will train engineers, computer technologists, community health workers and other technical trades.

-Working with Nurses International, we have converted the IUBAT BScN curriculum to an Open Educational Resource that has now been used in over 140 countries.
-We are now creating an ethical approach to nurse emigration based on reciprocal support for nurse education in Bangladesh and Canada.
-A related long-term project has been development of teaching materials for home support staff working with a Dhaka-based NGO.
+3. Working with Nurses International, we have converted the IUBAT BScN curriculum to an Open Educational Resource that has now been used in over 140 countries.
+Our latest initiative in global human resources for health is creating an ethical approach to nurse emigration based on reciprocal support for nurse education in Bangladesh and Canada.

-We continue to support other health-related initiatives through Sajida Foundation and service-based research on reproductive health with Dr. Nazmul Huda.
+5. We will continue to support other health-related initiatives through Sajida Foundation and service-based research on reproductive health with Dr. Nazmul Huda.

-We continue to work through Mid-Main Community Health Centre in Vancouver.
+6. We continue to work through Mid-Main Community Health Centre in Vancouver.
+We rely on our BHP Advisory Committee of international experts to help us develop, plan and monitor programs.

 HOW YOU CAN HELP